 DevOps Engineers by nature, strive to automate any manual processes.
 We understand that key-based authentication is no better than passwords when they're managed like passwords.
 In a complex Cloud Architecture, machines require temporary scripts and are ephemeral by nature.
 Dynamically spinning up and destroying environments allows DevOps to have consistent environments and lower cost of operating each machine.

 Temporary scripts are required when each pipeline begins to build these ephemeral environments.
 Creating at the beginning of the pipeline and tearing it down when the build completes.
 Placing keys in your scripts, or credential management system is an operation burden that slows down the CI/CD process and is a glaring malpractice as these keys can be stolen.

-Let's look beyond just SSH Keys and managing them with Key Management Software alone.
+Let's look beyond just SSH Keys and managing them with Key Management Software (or secrets management) alone.

 Eliminate the SSH Key